 Out-of-Pocket Costs With Extra Help

-Premiums vary between Medicare Part D plans and depending on a beneficiary’s income.
+Premiums vary between Medicare Part D plans and based on a beneficiary’s income.
 Extra Help pays the full cost of Part D premiums as long as the eligible beneficiary is enrolled in a plan with a premium at or below the specified benchmark amount for their state.
-The Medicare Rights Center has compiled a list of state-specific 2021 Extra Help premium amounts, which can be accessed here.
-According to the Centers for Medicare & Medicaid Services (CMS), the average basic Part D premium is $30.50 per month in 2021.
+The Medicare Rights Center has compiled a list of state-specific 2022 Extra Help premium amounts.
+According to the Centers for Medicare & Medicaid Services (CMS), the average basic Part D premium is $32.08 per month in 2022.

 This may seem affordable, but remember that many of these plans feature a deductible that must be met before coverage kicks in.
-The highest deducible that a plan can charge in 2021 is $445.
+The highest deducible that a plan can charge in 2022 is $480.
+This will increase to $505 in 2023.
 In addition to these costs, copayments and coinsurance for filling prescriptions can get very pricy for some seniors, especially those who take several medications and those who take drugs that fall into more expensive brand name and specialty tiers.

 Partial Extra Help